microsoft/pxt-arcade/docs/courses/csintro3/arrays/images.md

-# Activity: Images in Arrays
+# Activity: Arrays of Images

 ``||images:Images||`` are used to represent many things on screen in @boardname@ - ``||scene:backgrounds||``, ``||sprites:Sprites||``, many other elements of the games.